 - No excessive noise, horn honking, loud music or P.A. systems are permitted.

-- If you hire the services of a professional photographer, he/she is required to have a valid business license with the park.
+- If you hire the services of a professional photographer, they are required to have a valid business license with the park.
 This can be obtained through the Parks Canada Realty department at: firstname.lastname@example.org or 780-852-6114.

 Parks Canada does not keep track of weddings in the park, however, local marriage commissioners can advise you of when other weddings are scheduled for the more popular day-use areas.
 For their contact information please visit the Service Alberta website.
 For any additional wedding services available in Jasper, please visit Tourism Jasper website.